Rogue River Rafting - Trip Itinerary & Details

 We’re on the river an average of four hours per day.
 Along the way we stop for a riverside picnic lunch.
 We may also stop to swim, to explore historic sites, to scout rapids, or hike up scenic side streams.
 We usually arrive at camp or lodge by mid to late afternoon, and while the guides or lodge staff prepare hors d’oeuvres and dinner, you’ll have time to hike, swim, fish, read, or nap.

 We typically arrive at Foster Bar, our take-out point, between 1:30 and 3 PM.
 Once we’ve unpacked, you’ll board a van for the ride back to Galice.
-(On small trips, we will completely de-rig the boats, and our guides will accompany you back to Galice.
-On larger trips, you will say good-bye to the guides when you leave Foster Bar, as they will stay behind to finish de-rigging.)
+If you would like your personal car shuttled to the take-out, let us know & we will assist in arranging this.
 The ride takes about two hours, on scenic Bear Camp Road through the Siskiyou National Forest.
 Climbing 4,000 feet through mountainous terrain before descending to Galice, it’s a beautiful drive.
 (It is also a winding road, so if you’re particularly susceptible to car sickness you may want to bring Dramamine.)
 We arrive back in Galice between 4:30 and 6:00 PM.

 - The services of our professional guides and staff.